Accidents happen all the time and some may result in serious injury.

 In fact, the National Floor Safety Institute (NFSI) published findings indicating that more than one million Americans seek emergency medical attention for slip and fall accident injuries each year.

-In our latest article, we explain below how the process of getting qualified for a slip and fall lawsuit loan as you work towards the settlement.
+In our latest article, we explain slip and fall lawsuit loans and the qualification process as you work toward your legal settlement.

 If you were injured in a slip and fall accident that happened because of the negligence of a business or a property owner, you may be entitled to recover financial compensation through a lawsuit.